 Due to this I really felt like my life was over.
 I couldn’t do much because of the pain and I felt so useless so it spiralled and my depression deepened.

-As I have spoken about before I also was in an abusive relationship and that of course doesn’t help things mentally either.
+As I have spoken about before, I also was in an abusive relationship and that of course doesn’t help things mentally either.
 My life was going downhill and I felt like nothing could improve it.

 When you gain weight it can be so disheartening and when it feels like your health is causing that it feels even worse.
+Remember too when you exercise you can often gain weight instead of losing initially, don’t worry this won’t last.

-My best fibromyalgia weight loss
+My weight loss

 In January 2014 I joined Slimming World.
 I was in the position where just going to my Slimming World group some days would wear me out for the rest of the day.
 This did not put me off though, I was determined to do it.

 I went out on a few walks with others from the group and despite being in agony I was adamant I was going to shift this excess weight.
+Luckily, with the weather and other commitments, the walks were few and far between and I had plenty of rest in between.

 You can also (in the US) get a service dog for fibromyalgia for added support which sounds like a great idea.
+It isn’t something they do yet in the UK but I wonder if it will be in a few years or so.
+I am not sure what they would do to help with a condition like fibromyalgia, does anyone know?

 As the weight was dropping off me I started to notice an improvement in the pain, not much but a bit, slowly.
 At first, I wasn’t sure if it was just a good week.

-I hardly did any exercise during my dieting journey partly due to my fibromyalgia and chronic fatigue and partly due to being idle!
+I hardly did any exercise during my dieting journey partly due to my fibromyalgia and chronic fatigue and partly due to being bone idle!
+Honestly I just never really liked the idea of exercise or physical activity, even at school!

 Does weight loss help fibromyalgia?